 - Technical assistance in program development and modification.

-OADAP acts as a strong advocate for both treatment and prevention services.
+DBHS acts as a strong advocate for both treatment and prevention services.
 Prevention, intervention and education are provided through community programs throughout the state.
-Through annual conferences and ongoing workshops, OADAP trains alcohol and drug abuse professionals.
-OADAP funds and oversee the community treatment centers, drug alcohol safety educational programs, and prevention resource centers that serve all 75 counties.
-OADAP also serves as a referral service for treatment and prevention services.
+Through annual conferences and ongoing workshops, DBHS trains alcohol and drug abuse professionals.
+DBHS funds and oversee the community treatment centers, drug alcohol safety educational programs, and prevention resource centers that serve all 75 counties.
+DBHS also serves as a referral service for treatment and prevention services.

 The position of the Arkansas Drug Director is placed within the Department of Human Services, Division of Behavioral Health Services and serves at the pleasure of the Governor.
 The Drug Director serves as the coordinator for development of an organizational framework to ensure that alcohol and drug programs and policies are well planned and coordinated.

 The Coordinating Council has the responsibility for overseeing all planning, budgeting, and implementation of expenditure of state and federal funds allocated for alcohol and drug education, prevention, treatment, and law enforcement.
 The Coordinating Council has the following functions, powers and duties: